saileshpatnala/discharge_summary_generation/dataset_creation/README.md

 * Run the `data_preparation.py` file.
 Should take a few minutes to run.
 The output csv file will be stored as `prepared_dataset.csv`

+* Run the `data_splt.py` file.
+It will create a training, validation and a test set.